Red Hen Publications

 And Sirius of course.

 Maybe we ought to pay a little more attention when people tell us things.
-Sirius had made arrangements to check on Peter that evening, and finding him gone, rather than telling anyone about his misgivings, he ran straight off to Godric’s Hollow to investigate.
+Sirius had made arrangements to check on Peter that evening, and upon finding him gone, rather than telling anyone about his misgivings, he ran straight off to Godric’s Hollow to investigate.

 And right into an ambush, had things not already gone belly-up.